Why Charms?

 App state needs to be stored somehow, and that’s what charms are for.

-A single charm can contain multiple of tokens, NFTs, arbitrary app state.
-Structurally, it is a mapping of app -> data.
+A single charm is a token, NFT, instance of arbitrary app state.
+Structurally, it is an entry of mapping app -> data

-Tokens and NFTs are treated as special cases of apps:
+Fungible tokens and NFTs are treated as special cases:

-• a token data (within a charm) is its amount (a natural number),
+- a fungible token data (within a charm) is its amount (a positive integer, e.g.

-• NFTs can have arbitrary data, which is useful for use cases like controlling token supply (if a token is controlled by an NFT).
+), - NFTs carry arbitrary data, which is useful for all kinds of use cases (e.g. remaining token supply — if a fungible token is managed by an NFT).

-Combining tokens, NFTs and arbitrary apps in a charm allows for composability:
+Combining tokens, NFTs and arbitrary apps in strings of charms allows for composability:

-A charm gets created or spent (or burnt) as one unit, just like a Bitcoin UTXO.
-A charm can only exist on top of a Bitcoin UTXO (such outputs are said to be enchanted or charmed).
-Because of this, whoever owns the Bitcoin UTXO, can do whatever they want with the charm (just as well as with BTC in the UTXO).
+A string of charms gets created or spent as one unit, just like a Bitcoin UTXO.
+Charms can only exist on top of UTXOs (such outputs are said to be charmed).
+Because of this, whoever owns a Bitcoin UTXO, can do whatever they want with the charms in it (even destroy them).

 How are Charms Created